plotly/plotly.py/doc/python/static-image-export.md

 `default_scale`: The default image scale factor applied on image export.

 `default_format`: The default image format used on export.
-One of "png", "jpeg", "webp", "svg", "pdf", or "eps" (Kaleido v0 only).
+One of "png", "jpeg", "webp", "svg", or "pdf". ("eps" support is deprecated and available with Kaleido v0 only)

 `mathjax`: Location of the MathJax bundle needed to render LaTeX characters.
 Defaults to a CDN location.
 If fully offline export is required, set this to a local MathJax bundle.